King-Salazar/Awesome-AI-Repository/README.md

 | [**activepieces/activepieces**](https://github.com/activepieces/activepieces) | AI Agents & MCPs & AI Workflow Automation • (~400 MCP servers for AI agents) • AI Automation / AI Agent with MCPs • AI Workflows & AI Agents • MCPs for AI Agents | TypeScript | ⭐ 23.9k | 2026-08-17 |

 <!-- STAR-COLLECTOR:END -->

-## 🔄 How It Works

-- ⭐ Reads the repositories starred by **SaPPhire999-afk**.
-- 🧠 Detects AI relevance from names, descriptions, topics, and project metadata.
-- 🗂️ Groups relevant projects into practical AI sectors.
-- 🕒 Synchronizes every 30 minutes and can also be started manually.
-- 🧾 Keeps unstarred projects in the JSON history while removing them from this list.

-## 🔐 Privacy & Security

-The GitHub token is stored only as an encrypted Actions secret.
-It is never written to the code, logs, README, or dataset.

----

-<p align="center">✨ Curated with curiosity · Automated with GitHub Actions · Built for the AI community ✨</p>